tomwechsler/KVM-Virtualization-with-Rocky-Linux/A06/04_Using_virt-install_create_virtual_machine.md

     ```
     sudo virsh list --all
     ```
-- Let's take a look for our new virtual disk in the `Virtual_Machines` storage pool:
+- Let's take a look for our new virtual disk in the `toms-vm` storage pool:
     ```
-    sudo virsh vol-list Virtual_Machines
+    sudo virsh vol-list toms-vm
     ```

 #### Check out the new virtual machine using Cockpit